maciejmalecki/maciejmalecki.github.io/genai/_posts/2025-09-14-agents-needs-specialization.md

 ---
-title: AI agents require specialisation.
+title: AI agents require specialisation
 layout: post
 categories: genai
 description: AI agents can be used for a variety of purposes.
 Do we really need multiple agents?